-i) Pursuit of greater energy-saving for ships in order to achieve the FY 2030 target In the findings of the "Committee for Carbon Neutrality Promotion in Coastal Shipping," the development/wider use of "Coordinated Energy-saving Ships" in new ship building, further improvements in the use of biofuels and greater navigation efficiency by existing ships, and the visualization of energy-saving and low carbon strategy were listed as immediate CO2 emission reduction measures to achieve the CO2 emission reduction target for FY2030.
+i) Pursuit of greater energy-saving for ships in order to achieve the FY 2030 target

+In the findings of the "Committee for Carbon Neutrality Promotion in Coastal Shipping," the development/wider use of "Coordinated Energy-saving Ships" in new ship building, further improvements in the use of biofuels and greater navigation efficiency by existing ships, and the visualization of energy-saving and low carbon strategy were listed as immediate CO2 emission reduction measures to achieve the CO2 emission reduction target for FY2030.

-"Coordinated Energy-saving Ships" are coastal vessels that achieve greater energysaving/ CO2 emission reduction through a combination of tangible and intangible energy-saving measures, such as construction of energy efficient ships, improvement of onshore (port) infrastructure and cargo handling techniques, as well as cooperation with cargo owners, etc. Specifically, in addition to the advancement of current energysaving technologies, including the development of ships that are optimized for energysaving and greater engine efficiency, the aim is to achieve greater energy-saving/ CO2 emission reduction through a combination of new technologies and methods in cooperation with cargo owners and on-shore/port facilities, etc., including a reduction in fuel consumption by means of hybrid propulsion through a partial conversion to battery power for engines and power generators, the optimization of navigation by introducing navigation support equipment using automatic navigation/remote control technology and shared digital platforms, saving time and labor for cargo loading/unloading and pier docking/undocking by introducing remote centralized systems for cargo handling, etc., the automation/electrification of cargo loading/unloading and pier docking/undocking by introducing swhen being berthed using shore power system and high-capacity storage cells.
+"Coordinated Energy-saving Ships" are coastal vessels that achieve greater energysaving/ CO2 emission reduction through a combination of energy-saving ship hardware, corporation with cargo owners and other entities and new tangible and intangible energy-saving technologies and measures on land and in ports.
+Specifically, the aim is to achieve greater energy-saving/ CO2 emission reduction through a combination of new technologies and methods in cooperation with efforts of cargo owners and onshore/port facilities, etc., including fuel consumption reduction by hybrid propulsion through a partial conversion to battery power for engines and power generators, navigational optimization by introducing navigation support equipment using automatic navigation/remote control technology and shared digital platforms, time and labor saving for cargo loading/unloading and pier docking/undocking by introducing remote centralized systems for cargo handling, automation/electrification of cargo loading/unloading and pier docking/undocking equipment, and shutting-off power generators when being berthed using shore power system and high-capacity storage cells, as well as further advancement of current energy-saving technologies by developing standard type of ship optimal for energy conservation and promoting further engine efficiency, etc.

-With the objective of facilitating the introduction of coordinated energy-saving ships by businesses, MLIT is developing a model coordinated energy-saving ship, and, in order to investigate coordinated energy-saving ship concepts and to develop exemplary model ships, it established the Coordinated Energy-saving Ship Development and Promotion Committee in June 2022, which is scheduled to publish its findings by the end of FY 2022.
-From FY 2023 onwards, with the idea of ship construction and introduction in mind, efforts toward coordinated energy-saving ship development and promotion will begin.
+With the objective of facilitating the introduction of coordinated energy-saving ships by businesses, MLIT is developing a model coordinated energy-saving ship, and, in order to investigate coordinated energy-saving ship concepts and to develop exemplary model ships, it established the "Committee for Development and Promotion of Coordinated Energy-saving Ship" in June 2022.
+In July 2023, the concept of coordinated energy-saving ship for general cargo ships, tankers, 749GT cement carriers, 5000GT cement carriers, Roll-on/Roll-off ships, long course service ferries, and small and medium-sized passenger ships was compiled and made public6).
+With the idea of ship construction and introduction from FY2023 onwards in mind, efforts toward coordinated energy-saving ship development and promotion are continued.

 On the other hand, because current diesel systems can be used as they are or with minor improvements, it is expected that biofuels will be used as an initiative toward reducing CO2 emissions from existing vessels.
-MLIT established the Committee for the Formulation of Guidelines for the Handling of Biofuels in Ships in July 2022, which is examining the formulation of guidelines to enable the safe and efficient handling of biofuels.
-These guidelines are also scheduled for publication by the end of FY 2022.
+MLIT established the "Committee for the Formulation of Guidelines for the Handling of Biofuels on Ships" in July 2022, which is examining the formulation of guidelines to enable the safe and efficient handling of biofuels.
+In March 2023, "Guidelines for Handling Biofuels on Ships" was published7).